Skip to content

 A bit more on Ramsay-Hunt syndrome

-Ramsay-Hunt Syndrome, also known as herpes zoster oticus, is characterised by involvement of the seventh and eighth cranial nerves.
+Ramsay-Hunt Syndrome, also known as herpes zoster oticus, is characterised by the involvement of the seventh and eighth cranial nerves.
 Patients present with acute facial palsy +/- vestibulocochlear dysfunction with a vesicular rash over the auricula/external auditory meatus.
 Ramsay-Hunt is often very painful in the facial nerve distribution.

 It appears to be more common in adolescents than younger children – causing 14% of facial palsies in those under 16 and 4.9% in those under 6.
 It is, however, less common than several other recognised infectious causes of facial nerve palsy, including Borrelia, HSV and adenovirus.

-VZV reactivation leads to inflammation of the motor branches of the facial nerve resulting in facial nerve palsy—reactivation within the sensory nerve results in the typical rash formation around the ear.
+VZV reactivation leads to inflammation of the motor branches of the facial nerve, resulting in facial nerve palsy.
+Reactivation within the sensory nerve results in the typical rash formation around the ear.
 Inflammation of the facial nerve can result in inflammation of the eighth cranial nerve (acoustic) by a bystander effect.

 If a pregnant woman becomes infected with varicella, which results in foetal infection, the infant may develop Ramsay-Hunt Syndrome following reactivation.